alanlivio/bash-helpers/README.md

 <h1 align="center">shell-helpers</h1>

-This project offers different helper functions for both `bash` and `powershell` to support: configure OS, install software, media convertion, git, etc.
+This project offers different helper functions for both `bash` and `powershell` to support: configure OS, install software, git, utilities, etc.

 # How to install